MicrosoftDocs/azure-dev-docs/articles/javascript/core/configure-local-development-environment.md

 Each new project using Azure should:
 - Create Azure resources and save associated keys or configuration to a [secure location](#securing-configuration-information).
 - Install Azure SDK libraries from NPM or Yarn.
-- Use Service Principal to authenticate to Azure SDKs, then use configuration information to access specific services.
+- Use your local Service Principal credential to authenticate to the Azure SDK, then use configuration information to access specific services.

 ## Securing configuration information

 You have several options to store configuration information:

+- Azure [Key Vault](/azure/key-vault/) to create and maintain keys that access and encrypt your cloud resources, apps, and solutions.
 - [Dotenv](https://www.npmjs.com/package/dotenv) is a popular npm package to read environment variables from a `.env` file.
 Make sure to add the `.env` file to the `.gitignore` file so the `.env` file is not checked into to source control.
 Learn more about [environment variables](../how-to/configure-web-app-settings.md) in web apps for Azure.
-- Azure [Key Vault](/azure/key-vault/) to create and maintain keys that access and encrypt your cloud resources, apps, and solutions

 ### Create environment variables for the Azure libraries

 To use the Azure settings needed by the Azure SDK libraries to access the Azure cloud, set the most common values to [environment variables](../how-to/configure-web-app-settings.md).
-The following commands set the environment variables to the local workstation.
-Another common mechanism is to use the `DOTENV` NPM package to create a `.env` file for these settings.
-If you plan to use a `.env`, make sure to not check in the file to source control.
-Add the `.env` file to git's `.ignore` file is the standard way to ensure those settings are checked into source control.
+The following commands set the environment variables for the local workstation.

 In the following examples, the client ID is the service principal ID and service principal secret.